Apocollapse/CanawaysQuantumCode/quantum_computing_simulations/README.md

 # Quantum Computing Simulations

-This folder demonstrates the application of CQC in quantum computing, including:
+This folder contains applications of Canaway's Quantum Code (CQC) in quantum computing:

+- **`cqc_quantum_computing_platform.py`:**
-- `cqc_quantum_computing_platform.py`: A modular framework for 2-qubit simulations with gate operations.
+  - Simulates the evolution of a 2-qubit system with gate operations (Hadamard, CNOT).
+  - Example usage:
+    ```bash
+    python quantum_computing_simulations/cqc_quantum_computing_platform.py
+    ```

+These simulations demonstrate CQC's ability to manage decoherence and stabilize quantum gates, making it ideal for integration into platforms like IBM Q or Google Sycamore.